o3de/o3de.org/content/docs/userguide/ai/pathfinding-costs.md

 ---
-description: ' Learn more about pathfinding costs in &ALYlong;. '
+description: ' Learn more about pathfinding costs in Amazon Lumberyard. '
 title: Pathfinding Costs
 ---
 # Pathfinding Costs {#ai-concepts-pathfinding-costs}